 I also like to serve fish tacos is with avocado, diced mango, and pickled red onions.
 So good!

 It’s up to you as to which tortilla you use.
-I chose flour, but you could also use corn, grain-free, or even thinly sliced jicama.
+I chose homemade flour tortillas, but you could also use corn, grain-free, or even thinly sliced jicama.